Industrial Gear Oil South Africa — ISO VG Selection Guide

-The complete guide to API GL-4, GL-5, ISO VG industrial gear oil, Mobilgear 600 XP and Mobilgear SHC — with bulk supply for mining, manufacturing and fleet operations across the Western Cape and Gauteng.
+The complete guide to industrial enclosed gearbox lubrication — ISO VG grades, Mobilgear 600 XP mineral and Mobilgear SHC synthetic series, Flender approvals, micropitting and bulk supply for mining, manufacturing and processing plant operations across South Africa.

 Request Bulk Quote